mcibique/vue-date-fns/README.md

 [![npm version](https://badgen.net/npm/v/vue-date-fns)](https://www.npmjs.com/package/vue-date-fns)
 [![minzipped size](https://badgen.net/bundlephobia/minzip/vue-date-fns)](https://bundlephobia.com/result?p=vue-date-fns)

 The `format` function from [date-fns](https://date-fns.org/) available as a filter for Vue apps.
-Why date-fns and not moment?
-There are already few [articles](https://medium.com/@k2u4yt/momentjs-vs-date-fns-6bddc7bfa21e) [covering](https://hackernoon.com/why-you-should-choose-date-fns-over-moment-js-in-your-nodejs-applications-116d1a709c43) [that](https://github.com/you-dont-need/You-Dont-Need-Momentjs).
+Why date-fns and not moment.js?
+There are already few [articles](https://medium.com/@k2u4yt/momentjs-vs-date-fns-6bddc7bfa21e), [covering](https://hackernoon.com/why-you-should-choose-date-fns-over-moment-js-in-your-nodejs-applications-116d1a709c43), [that](https://github.com/you-dont-need/You-Dont-Need-Momentjs).

+## Disclaimer

+This package is just a Vue wrapper around `date-fns`.
+All important (and excellent) stuff is happening inside the `date-fns` library.
+If you found a bug please report it in their [issue tracker](https://github.com/date-fns/date-fns/issues) or help them and [contribute the PR](https://github.com/date-fns/date-fns/blob/master/CONTRIBUTING.md).
+If you like their package, [support them](https://opencollective.com/date-fns), because they're doing an amazing job.

 ## Installation